-The effective income tax rates were 176.5% and -76.8% for the years ended December 31, 2008 and 2007, respectively.
-The change in the effective income tax rate differed from the federal statutory rate primarily due to the effect of nondeductible interest on mandatorily redeemable preferred stock and stock compensation in addition to the effect of state rates.
+The effective income tax rates were 130.2% and -43.5% for the years ended December 31, 2008 and 2007, respectively.
+The change in the effective income tax rate differed from the federal statutory rate primarily due to the effect of nondeductible interest on mandatorily redeemable preferred stock in addition to the effect of state rates.
 See Note 6, Income Taxes, of Notes to Consolidated Financial Statements for income taxes and disclosures related to 2008 and 2007 income tax events.